Google CEO Page recovering, was in office this week

 In May, Google acquired smartphone maker Motorola Mobility for $12.5 billion.

+Schmidt said that Google continues to aggressively snap-up technology companies, at a pace of about one per week, though he noted that most of the deals are for smaller companies comprised of roughly 10 engineers.

+"Even at today's relatively high valuations the math makes sense," Schmidt said.
+Google will also continue to do larger deals, he said, but noted that "there is a limit to our appetite."

-(Additional reporting by Alexei Oreskovic and Edwin Chan in San Francisco; Editing by Gary Hill)
+(Additional reporting by Alexei Oreskovic and Edwin Chan in San Francisco; Editing by Gary Hill and Michael Urquhart)